athcb/zk-identity-commitment/README.md

 # ZK Identity Commitment Generator

-This repository contains a Node.js script designed to generate **user-specific identity commitments** for Zero-Knowledge (ZK) circuits.
+A Node.js script that generates **user-specific identity commitments** for Zero-Knowledge (ZK) circuits.
 It's a crucial step in preparing user identities for ZK-proof systems, ensuring eligibility and creating unique, cryptographically secure identifiers.

 ---

 ## Features

-This script streamlines the creation of ZK identity commitments by:
+It streamlines the creation of ZK identity commitments by:

 * **ERC721 Membership Gating**: Automatically verifying ERC721 token ownership as a prerequisite for identity generation, ensuring only eligible users can proceed.
 * **Deterministic Key Derivation**: Utilizing BIP39 for mnemonic phrase generation and HKDF to deterministically derive two distinct secret keys: an **identity secret** (`zkSecretIdentity`) and a **secret nullifier** (`zkIdentityNullifier`).
 * **ZK-Proof Friendly Hashing**: Combining these derived keys using the **Poseidon hash function** to produce the final, circuit-efficient ZK Identity Commitment.

 ---

-## Getting Started

 ### Prerequisites